meshcentral-community/meshbook/README.md

 The tasks you want to run should be contained under the `tasks:` with two fields, `name` and `command`.<br>
 The name field is for the user of meshbook, to clarify what the following command does in a summary.<br>
 The command field actually gets executed on the end-point.<br>

+### Windows Client Extra-information:

+If you want to launch commands at Windows machines, make sure you have your `os_categories.conf` up-to-date with the correct reported Windows versions.<br>
+And then make sure to create compatible commands, see: [windows examples](./examples/windows)<br>
+Related is the yaml option: `powershell: True`.

 ### Granual Operating System filtering: